 Sexual misconduct will not be tolerated on campus.
 Students or employees who have experienced sexual misconduct may suffer from one or more common, but highly stressful, reactions.
-These include depression, self-blame, intense anxiety, confusion, a feeling of loss of control and recurrent nightmares.
+These include depression, self-blame, intense anxiety, confusion, or fear.
 These reactions may continue long after the assault.
 Discussing the experience with a trained professional can be very helpful.
 The following College and community resources are available: